Dulmina98/Dulmina98/README.md

 ## About Me

 I'm a Full Stack Engineer based in Sri Lanka with 3+ years of experience building and shipping production applications across web, mobile, and real-time systems.
-I've worked across the full product lifecycle from architecture and backend design to deployment and team leadership at Metarune Labs, delivering complex platforms for international clients.
+I've worked across the full product lifecycle — from architecture and backend design to deployment and team leadership — at Metarune Labs, delivering complex platforms for international clients.

+- 🐾 Currently building **Paws & Paths** — a pet walking and social networking app for dog owners
-- 🏗️ Currently building **AllocAI** — a multi-tenant SaaS revenue sharing platform
+- 🤖 Also building **AllocAI** — a multi-tenant SaaS revenue sharing platform
 - 📱 Also building a **white-label Alumni Network** mobile app (iOS & Android)
 - 🎓 Final Year Project — **Blockchain Tournament Platform** with Ethereum smart contracts
 - 🌍 Based in Sri Lanka, open to remote opportunities